 The new kid on the block, and one for technical minds, NEAT glass, is the ironic result of a mistake made at a glassblowing factory.

-Further testing of the unusually shaped vessel showed it to be the ideal shape for extracting strong alcohol vapors from the nose.
+Further testing of the unusually shaped vessel showed it to be ideal for extracting strong alcohol vapors from the nose.

 The NEAT glass, short for Naturally Engineered Aroma Technology, pushes lighter ethanol molecules out of its opening, leaving heavier, more tempting whiskey molecules.

-It is a very suitable glass for appreciation but also for people new to the spirits category in general due to its ability to cancel out harsh aromas.
+It is a very suitable glass for appreciation and for people new to the spirits category due to its ability to cancel out harsh aromas.
 Due to its unusual shape, you may get used to drinking from it a bit.

 Norlan glass

 The Norlan Double Wall Whiskey glass uses science to capture the complex flavor compounds of whiskey.
-The inner wall is shaped like a Glencairn, with swirling ridges added to the bottom that are meant to extract the aromas.
+The inner wall is shaped like a Glencairn, and swirling ridges are added to the bottom to extract the aromas.

-The outer wall offers a robust and easier-to-handle glass with a shape similar to a stemless wine glass.
+The outer wall offers a robust and easier-to-handle glass shaped like a stemless wine glass.

 It is also available in a heavier (and more expensive!) tumbler version.
-This is one instance where your personal sense of style may be required to recoup the extra cost over just a Glencairn.
+In this instance, your personal sense of style may be required to recoup the extra cost over just a Glencairn.

 Vinum Single Malt

-Vinum is a tall whiskey glass from wine glass design expert Riedel that practically looks like a snifter and a Glencairn mixed in a vessel.
+Vinum is a tall whiskey glass from wine glass design expert Riedel that resembles a snifter and a Glencairn mixed in a vessel.

-Instead of the other different types of whiskey glasses, why should you need this single malt whiskey glass?
+Why should you need this single malt whiskey glass instead of the other different types of whiskey glasses?
 Vaguely.
 According to Riedel’s website, the cup is “an elongated thistle shape on a shortened stem and includes a small, slightly outward-turned lip that emphasizes smoothness.”

 Swirling Glass

-The Swirling glass has a ridge or spike at the bottom to improve the ethanol’s evaporation when you swirl the whiskey in the glass.
+The Swirling glass has a ridge or spike at the bottom to improve the ethanol’s evaporation when the whiskey is swirled in it.
 Rikke Hagen, a designer at Normann Copenhagen, created a glass with a swirl pyramid.

 Peaks Huckberry Whiskey Glasses